Blonde versus brunette rivalry: In the media and entertainment industry

-Three's Company, an ABC sitcom that ran from 1977 to 1984 also featured a blonde and brunette triangle.
+Three's Company, an ABC sitcom that ran from 1977 to 1984 featured a blonde and brunette triangle.
 The blonde, Chrissy Snow, was played by Suzanne Somers and the brunette, Janet Wood, was played by Joyce DeWitt.
-The man in the middle, Jack Tripper, was played by John Ritter.
 Somers and DeWitt were continually faced with media stories that described both an on and off-screen "rivalry" between the two co-stars.
 Both women repeatedly denied the stories and attempted to dispel "the myth that women, especially blondes and brunettes, can't get along in Hollywood."
-This show was based on the British sitcom Man About the House, which likewise had brunette Paula Wilcox and blonde Sally Thomsett and Richard O'Sullivan as the man in the middle.
+This show was based on the British sitcom Man About the House, which likewise had brunette Paula Wilcox and blonde Sally Thomsett with Richard O'Sullivan as the man in the middle.